-The TOSHIBA Disc Creator and Corel Digital Studio are provided as writing software with this computer.
+The TOSHIBA Disc Creator is provided as writing software with this computer.

-Corel Digital Studio can be used to write files in video format.
 TOSHIBA Disc Creator can be used to write data.

-You can use the DVD Super Multi drive or Blu-ray[TM] Combo drive to write data to either CD-R, CD-RW, DVD-R, DVD-R DL, DVD-RW, DVD+R, DVD+R DL, DVD+RW or DVD-RAM discs.
+You can use the DVD Super Multi drive to write data to either CD-R, CD-RW, DVD-R, DVD-R DL, DVD-RW, DVD+R, DVD+R DL, DVD+RW or DVD-RAM discs.